shaynewx/GDWG/README.md

 * *Unspecified*: the implementation is allowed to make its own decisions regarding what is unspecified, provided that it still follows the explicitly specified wording.
 * An *Effects* element may specify semantics for a function `F` in code using the term *Equivalent to*.
 The semantics for `F` are interpreted as follows:
   * All of the above terminology applies to the provided code, whether or not it is explicitly specified.

-    [*Example*: If `F` has a *Preconditions* element, but the code block doesn’t explicitly check them, then it is implied that the preconditions have been checked. —*end example*]

   * If there is not a *Returns* element, and `F` has a non-`void` return type, all the return statements are in the code block.
   * *Throws*, *Postconditions*, and *Complexity* elements always have priority over the code block.
 * Specified complexity requirements are upper bounds, and implementations that provide better complexity guarantees meet the requirements.